Employers and apprentices information

 • Programme content

-The Chartered Manager Health and Social Care Degree Apprenticeship combines cutting-edge management theory with a practical understanding of health and social care.
+The Chartered Manager Degree Apprenticeship in Health and Social Care combines cutting-edge management theory with a practical understanding of health and social care.

 Apprentices will rapidly develop the essential skills for successfully managing change in an ever-evolving health care environment.

-The early units cover the role of strategic leadership and operational thinking in health and social care.
-Later units explore the key principles for effective management in social care.
+The early modules cover the role of strategic leadership and operational thinking in health and social care.
+Later modules explore the key principles for effective management in social care.

 Apprentices will complete a substantial, practice-based project and develop a portfolio to demonstrate how they have continually applied their knowledge directly to their organisation.